How can our Occupational Therapy services help your child or young adult?

 Because most of a child’s learning takes place at home and in school, we teach family members therapeutic activities they can enjoy with their child outside of the agency.
 As part of our “circle of care,” families receive parent education, advocacy and support at no charge through our Family Support services.
 We also provide teachers with information and techniques to help children progress in the classroom.

-We accept Medicaid, Medicaid HMOs, and most private insurances.
+We accept Medicaid, Medicaid HMOs and most private insurance.

 Occupational therapy can help with:

 hand strengthening and coordination skills required for activities such as cutting with scissors, coloring and writing, buttoning, and using feeding utensils

 recommendation, training, and use of adaptive equipment

 visual motor and handwriting skills